timw4mail/HummingBirdAnimeClient/README.md

 ### Installation

-1. Install dependencies via composer: `composer install`
+1. Install via composer: `composer create-project timw4mail/hummingbird-anime-client`
 2. Configure settings in `app/config/config.php` to your liking
 3. Create the following directories if they don't exist, and make sure they are world writable
 	* app/cache